National Compensation Survey: Occupational Earnings in the West South Central Census Division, July 2010

 Supervisory occupations.
 Supervisors usually assign and review the work of subordinates.
 Typically, supervisors have the authority to hire, transfer, lay off, promote, reward, and discipline other employees.
 By NCS definitions, first-line supervisors direct their staff through face-to-face meetings and are responsible for conducting the employees' performance appraisals.
 Second-line supervisors typically direct the actions of their staffs through first-line supervisors.

-The NCS program collects data in geographic areas defined by the U.S. Office of Management and Budget (OMB).
-(For a list of all areas included in the 2008 West South Central Census Division earnings estimates, see Appendix C.)
+The NCS program collects data in metropolitan and micropolitan areas defined by the U.S. Office of Management and Budget (OMB) and a sample of counties located outside those defined areas.
+(For a list of all areas included in the 2010 West South Central Census Division earnings estimates, see Appendix C.)

 Survey data were collected over a 13-month period for the 87 larger areas; for the 140 smaller areas, data were collected over a 4-month period.
-For each establishment in the survey, the data reflect the establishments most recent information at the time of collection.
-The data for the West South Central Census Division were compiled from locality data collected between December 2007 and January 2009.
-The average reference period is July 2008.
+For each establishment in the survey, the data reflect the establishment’s most recent information at the time of collection.
+The data for the West South Central Census Division were compiled from locality data collected between December 2009 and January 2011.
+The average reference period is July 2010.

 Earnings are defined as regular payments from the employer to the employee as compensation for straight-time hourly work or for any salaried work performed.
 The following components are included as part of earnings: